 They described 4 distinct styles based on what they found in their research.
 Those styles are now commonly known as Secure, Anxious, Avoidant and Fearful-Avoidant.
 More recently, Dr. Stan Tatkin, founder of the Psychobiological Approach to Couples Therapy (PACT) came up with three relatable ways to describe these attachment styles (excluding fearful-avoidant).

-According to Dr. Tatkin, people fall into one of three categories when it comes to their attachment style: The Anchor, The Island, and The Wave.
+According to Dr. Tatkin’s attachment style theory, people fall into one of three categories when it comes to their attachment style in relationships: The Anchor, The Island, and The Wave.